maevadevs/Go-Developer-Advanced/02-Primitive-Types-And-Declarations/readme.md

 // This is the main entry of the application. func main() {
-    // Example of Floats
+    // Example of Float Literals
-    fmt.Println("Example of Floats:")
+    fmt.Println("Example of Float Literals:")

     var length float32 = 24.68
     var avogadro float64 = 6.2214e23